sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 Abstract algebra isn't just intellectually satisfying—it has profound practical applications that touch nearly every aspect of modern technology and science.
 The abstract structures that once seemed purely theoretical now power the digital infrastructure of our connected world.

-## Cryptography and Digital Security
+## Cryptography and digital security

 The RSA cryptosystem, which secures much of internet commerce, relies fundamentally on properties of rings and modular arithmetic.
 The security of RSA depends on the difficulty of factoring large integers—a problem whose hardness is intimately connected to the structure of the ring $$\mathbb{Z}/n\mathbb{Z}$$.
 When you make an online purchase, abstract algebra is protecting your credit card information.